-Several changes occur in your data collection process when enabling Analytics as the reporting source for Target (A4T).
+Several changes occur in your data collection process when enabling Adobe Analytics as the reporting source for Adobe Target (A4T).

 Before you decide to use this integration, review the following sections and consider the impact to your reporting processes:

-Before you can begin using A4T, you need to request that your account be provisioned for the integration.
+Before you can begin using A4T, you must request that your account is provisioned for the integration.
 Use the Marketing Cloud Integrations Provisioning Form to request to be provisioned.

 This A4T integration requires that you implement the following library versions (or newer), depending on whether you want to use redirect offers with A4T or not:

 This integration requires that you implement the following library versions (or newer) if you do not plan on using redirect offers with A4T.
 The order listed is the order of operations.

 To use redirect offers with A4T, you must implement the following library versions (or newer).
 The order listed is the order of operations.

 Experience Cloud Visitor ID Service: visitorAPI.js version 2.3.0

 Note: The mbox.js library does not support redirect offers with A4T.
 Your implementation must use at.js.